Fewer Students Are Going To College. Here's Why That Matters

 And finally, there's the cost of college.
 States are putting less money into higher education, and that's led to an increased reliance on tuition.
 As tuition goes up, and grants and scholarships don't keep pace, that's pushed the cost of college down to students and their families.
 Without state investment, institutions are strapped, and so are American families.

 These factors — and the data that support them — find their way into Pérez's meetings with the budget team at Trinity College.
-"Decreasing demographics, a decreasing ability to pay, and an increasing lack of desire to pay from the people who can afford it," are the things that keep him up at night, worrying he may not fill his freshman class.
+"Decreasing demographics, a decreasing ability to pay and an increasing lack of desire to pay from the people who can afford it" are the things that keep him up at night, worrying he may not fill his freshman class.

 Even families who are able to afford higher education are starting to ask themselves whether the cost is worth it.
 "All of it becomes the perfect storm," he says.